ankicommunity/anki-devops-services/README.md

     anki.sync.SYNC_BASE = 'http://127.0.0.1:27701/' + '%s'
     anki.sync.SYNC_MEDIA_BASE = 'http://127.0.0.1:27701/msync/' + '%s'

-Substitute your IP address or hostname to `127.0.0.1`.
+Substitute your IP address or hostname to `127.0.0.1` and optionally change the port too if you are hosting `anki-sync-server` on a non-standard one.
 With the default settings, these urls will work.

 #### URL Confusion!